-- In Episode IV, Obi-Wan mentions that Anakin wanted Luke to have his lightsaber when he was old enough.
-However, unless Obi-Wan heard Anakin screaming something very different than what was said onscreen as he was being roasted alive on the shores of Mustafar, this is altered quite drastically in Episode III.
+- In A New Hope, Obi-Wan mentions that Anakin wanted Luke to have his lightsaber when he was old enough.
+However, unless Obi-Wan heard Anakin screaming something very different than what was said onscreen as he was being roasted alive on the shores of Mustafar, this is altered quite drastically in Revenge of the Sith.
 Though some fans shrug it off with it being From a Certain Point of View (it certainly would not be the only lie Obi-Wan tells Luke in this scene).
 Or a bit of wishful thinking ("If he'd known you existed, and if we hadn't been enemies at the end...").

-- In turn, the Star Wars Expanded Universe also features innumerable amount of Retcons.
+- In turn, Star Wars Legends (the old EU) also features an innumerable amount of Retcons.
 However, they are generally very subtle, used to explain minor discrepancies.
 Though a few of them are still significant enough to affect ongoing storyline.
 On the other hand, many are almost something of a Butterfly Effect - a fairly small and seemingly insignificant thing that ends up causing lots of Fridge Logic in other works (or even the same one).
 In many cases, this is more due to a build-up of lots of these little inconsistencies that magnify each other when combined.
 Of note is the retcon that Palpatine and Thrawn knew the Vong were coming and told no-one.

 - The countless species used to have this happen to them on a fairly regular basis.
 Retcons would include everything from a character formerly established to be one species being retconned into another one or a subspecies, to the appearance of a race changing from one work to another.
 Like◊ the◊ Cathar◊.